bochen0909/lshvec-upcxx/README.md

     cd lshvec-upcxx
 ```

 ### OpenMP Version

-This the mult-thread version, which is built default.
+Here is the mult-threads version, which is built default.

 #### Requirements